bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 pattern: 'd => d == "${value}"'
 values: ["unlabeled", "dermatology", "physiology", "genetics", "gynecology", "surgery", "neurology", "ophthalmology", "material", "radiology", "veterinary", "physics", "biochemistry", "cardiology", "nursing", "engineering", "chemistry", "psychiatry", "neuroscience", "virology", "environment", "cancer", "pediatric", "pathology", "nutrition", "microbiology", "education", "bioinformatics", "ecology", "rehabilitation", "optics", "immunology", "pharmacology", "psychology"]
 ```

-Papers were assigned a label if their journal title contained that term,
-either capitalized or not, and were left unlabeled otherwise.
-Journal
-titles containing more than one term were assigned randomly to one of
-them.
-About a third of the papers in the dataset have labels.

 :::